robertdpowell/rp_blog/_posts/2021-12-03-Platform-as-product copy.md

 - Internal users of your platform will have expectations based on their experience using common SaaS offering like Github etc.

+- Once platform grows, we need to consider the consistency of the user experience provided.
+Separate teams within the same platform can lead to inconsistency.
+A shared set of principles and temmplates can help coherence.
+A UX enabling team could help here.

+- Avoid a poor developer experience.

+- Jako Nielsen's ten usability heuristics.

+- nordicapis.com Three principles of excellent API design.

+- CLI guidelines (from ex Docker employees).

+### SECTION 4: Platform Adoption Cycle

+- Product adoption lifecycle.

+- Crossing the chasm between early adopters and early majority requires work.
+Work closely with the early adopters to refine the solution so that is can cross the chasm.

+- Measure platform adoption.

+- Solve problems that drive adoption.

+- Reduce friction for the early majority.

+- Use semantic versioning to communicate changes.

+- Don't worry too much about the laggards.
+Focus on optimising the 80% who use it.

+- Selll the platform.

+### SECTION 5: Summary

+- Define platform value.
+Which team outcomes does the platform support?
+How does it simplify or accelerate the work of the engineering team?
+Better deployment frequency?
+Faster test execution?
+Simpler setup of new application environments?
+Easier access to data?

+- Know your customers and define personas.

+- Move from mandate to opt-in.

+- Open the communication channels.

+- Build a platform team with the product skills needed.

 -